New Mexico Lobos men's basketball: Paul Weir (2017–2021)

-Richard Pitino (2021–present)
+Richard Pitino (2021–2025)

 On March 16, 2021, Richard Pitino was named the 22nd head coach of the Lobos.
 Pitino inherited 6 transfers, including a trio of Power-5 talent in Jaelen House, Jamal Mashburn Jr., and Gethro Muscadin.
 The Lobos started out 8-6 in the non-conference, including a win against in-state rival New Mexico State where the game was delayed due to a power outage at Pan American Center.
 In Mountain West play, however, the Lobos went 5-12.
 The highlight of the season was a 75-66 win over No. 22 Wyoming.
 They went on to lose in the first round in the Mountain West Championship against Nevada.